derek73/python-nameparser/README.rst

 Installation
 ------------

-``pip install nameparser``
+.. ``pip install nameparser``
+..

-I usually push changes to `PyPi <https://pypi.python.org/pypi/nameparser>`_ pretty quickly.
-If you want to try out the latest code from GitHub you can install with pip using the command below.
+..
+I usually push changes to `PyPi <https://pypi.python.org/pypi/nameparser>`_
+.. pretty quickly.
+If you want to try out the latest code from GitHub you can
+.. install with pip using the command below.

+If you're starting a new project, I recommend installing master from GitHub to give v0.3 a try.
+It is not backwards compatible with v0.2, but passes all the same tests, and is easier to configure.

 ``pip install -e git+git://github.com/derek73/python-nameparser.git#egg=nameparser``